 — WHAT support you need

 — WHO else will help

-good enough) you’re willing to accept, and what’s a slight stretch for you.
-I like to think of this as establishing multiple levels based on if everything goes better than expected, if everything goes wrong, and somewhere in between.
+I like to think of the last two as establishing multiple levels based on if everything goes better than expected, if everything goes wrong, and somewhere in between.

 Build motivation — share WHY you want to do it.
 What’s in it for you?